The SLOAC Framework document was updated in 2021 to reflect the ways that assessment has been integrated

-- Part Two provides guidance in writing SLOs.
+- Part Two provides guidance in writing instructional SLOs.

-- Part Three provides guidance on creating assessment plans, analyzing results, and generating reports.
+- Part Three provides guidance on creating assessment plans, analyzing and acting on

 Skyline College's Student Learning Outcomes Assessment Cycle